 We estimate the liabilities associated with environmental expenditures based on site-specific project plans for remediation, taking into account prior remediation experience.
 Remediation project managers evaluate each known case of environmental liability to determine what associated costs can be reasonably estimated and to ensure compliance with all applicable federal and state requirements.
-The accounting estimate relative to environmental remediation costs is a critical accounting estimate for each of our operating segments because: (i) estimated expenditures are subject to cost fluctuations and could change materially, (ii) as remediation work is performed and additional information relative to each specific site becomes known, cost estimates for those sites could change materially, (iii) unanticipated third-party liabilities may arise, (iv) it is difficult to determine the amounts, if any, of penalties that may be levied by governmental agencies with regard to certain environmental events, and (v) when changes in federal, state and local environmental regulations occur, these changes could significantly impact the amount of our environmental liability accruals.
+The accounting estimate relative to environmental remediation costs is a critical accounting estimate for each of our operating segments because: (i) estimated expenditures are subject to cost fluctuations and could change materially, (ii) as remediation work is performed and additional information relative to each specific site becomes known, cost estimates for those sites could change materially, (iii) unanticipated third-party liabilities may arise, (iv) it is difficult to determine the amounts, if any, of penalties that may be levied by governmental agencies with regard to certain environmental events and (v) when changes in federal, state and local environmental regulations occur, these changes could significantly impact the amount of our environmental liability accruals.

 A defined process for project review is integrated into our system integrity plan.
 Each year our remediation project managers meet to evaluate, in detail, our known environmental sites.
 The purpose of the annual project review is to assess all aspects of each project, evaluating what actions will be required to achieve regulatory compliance and estimating the costs and timing to execute the regulatory phases that can be reasonably estimated.
 During the site-specific evaluations, we utilize all known information in conjunction with professional judgment and experience to determine the appropriate approach for remediation and to assess liabilities.
 The process to achieve regulatory compliance consists of site investigation/delineation, site remediation and long-term monitoring.
 Each of these phases can, and often does, include unknown variables that complicate the task of evaluating the estimated costs to completion.
-At each accounting period-end, we re-evaluate our environmental estimates taking into account any new incidents that have occurred since the last annual meeting of the remediation project managers, any changes in the site situation remediation, including work to date, additional findings or changes in federal or state regulations and changes in cost estimates.
-Changes in our environmental liabilities since December 31, 2015 were as follows (in millions):
+At each accounting period-end, we re-evaluate our environmental estimates taking into account any new incidents that have occurred, any changes in the remediation for existing sites, including work to date, additional findings or changes in federal or state regulations and changes in cost estimates.
+Changes in our environmental liabilities since December 31, 2016 were as follows (in millions):

-Balance 2016 Balance 2 Balance 12/31/15 Accruals Expenditures 12/31/16 Accruals Expenditures 12/31/17 \$31.4 \$8.4 \$(15.8) \$24.0 \$12.8 \$(17.5) \$19.3
+Balance 2017 Balance 2 2018 12/31/16 Accruals Expenditures 12/31/17 Accruals Expenditures 12/31/18 \$24.0 \$12.8 \$(17.5) \$19.3 \$17.2 \$(16.0) \$20.5